Related entities for project bank accounts

-If a head contractor subcontracts to any person, corporation or entity who is a related entity under the BIF Act, they must complete a S21 notice of related entities form (PDF, 131KB), and provide a copy to the Queensland Building and Construction Commission (QBCC) and the principal for the building contract.
+If a head contractor subcontracts to any person, corporation or entity who is a related entity for the purposes of a PBA, they must complete a S21 notice of related entities form, and provide a copy to the Queensland Building and Construction Commission (QBCC) and the principal for the building contract.

 Submit this form within 5 business days of entering into the subcontract with a related entity.

 The related entity subcontractor continues to be a beneficiary of the PBA and is paid from that PBA.

 If the subcontractor further subcontracts any work, the subcontractor may be required to establish a PBA.
 If this is the case, the head contractor will need to pay into that PBA, as if it were the principal.